 - It builds healthy tissues and cells in the body and also protects them.

-Tip: To reap its benefits, it’s best to consume raw broccoli or a roasted one.
+Tip: To reap its benefits, consuming raw broccoli or a roasted one is best.

 Sweet potato is a wholesome vegetable and is a powerhouse of vitamins.
 It contains vitamin A and also phytochemicals in large amounts.
 This antioxidant food has incredible health benefits that will leave you amazed.

-- It helps in preventing heart diseases and cancer.
+- It may help in preventing heart disease and diabetes.

 - It is excellent for the skin and hair due to its high antioxidant value.

-Tip: Cooked or boiled sweet potato tastes creamy and delicious and has all the nutrients you want!
+Tip: Cooked or boiled sweet potato tastes creamy and delicious and has all the desired nutrients!